William Brydone Jack Observatory

-The William Brydone Jack Observatory is a small astronomical observatory on the campus of the University of New Brunswick in Fredericton, New Brunswick.
+The William Brydone Jack Observatory is a small astronomical observatory on the campus of the University of New Brunswick in Fredericton, New Brunswick, Canada.
 Constructed in 1851, it was the first astronomical observatory built in British North America.
 The observatory was designated a National Historic Site of Canada in 1954.

 Beginnings

 In 1840 William Brydone Jack became professor of Mathematics and Natural Philosophy at King's College, which later became the University of New Brunswick.
 In 1847 he and James Robb, the college's professor of Chemistry and Natural History, wrote to the College Council requesting money to purchase scientific equipment.
 An enthusiastic astronomer himself and supported by New Brunswick Lieutenant Governor Sir Edmund Walker Head, Brydone Jack persuaded the council to grant funds for the purchase of a telescope and other astronomy equipment.
 The 7.5 foot mahogany and brass achromatic telescope with an equatorial mount was built by the German manufacturer Merz and Son at a cost of £504.11s.9d.
 It was delivered to Fredericton in May 1849.

 Having acquired the telescope, Brydone Jack had to obtain the council's consent to build a small observatory.
 He was again successful in persuading them to grant the required funds, and the building, which he designed himself, was completed in 1851 at a cost of £170.9s.7d.

 The small observatory building was covered with wooden clapboard siding.
 The telescope was housed in an octagonal tower, 14 feet across, with a rotating copper-clad roof.
 The rest of the building consisted of two small single-story gable roofed wings, each 12 feet square.